 On July 16, 2020, the Court of Justice of the European Union issued a judgment declaring as “invalid” the European Commission’s Decision (EU) 2016/1250 of 12 July 2016 on the adequacy of the protection provided by the EU-U.S. Privacy Shield.
 As a result of that decision, the EU-U.S. Privacy Shield Framework is no longer a valid mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States.

-This means that our users can take comfort that their EEA personal data continues to be protected to European standards in compliance with applicable data protection laws including GDPR.
+That means that our users can take comfort that their EEA personal data continues to be protected to European standards in compliance with applicable data protection laws, including GDPR.

 HIPAA and BAA

-If you intend to use the Service for any purpose or in any manner involving Protected Health Information, as defined in the Health Insurance Portability and Accountability Act (“HIPAA”), it is your responsibility to (a) execute a Business Associate Agreement with Google related to your HIPAA data stored in your Google Drive, and (b) execute a Business Associate Agreement with us related to your HIPAA data stored by you on the Service.
+Suppose you intend to use the Service for any purpose or in any manner involving Protected Health Information, as defined in the Health Insurance Portability and Accountability Act (“HIPAA”).
+In that case, it is your responsibility to (a) execute a Business Associate Agreement with Google related to your HIPAA data stored in your Google Drive, and (b) execute a Business Associate Agreement with us related to your HIPAA data stored by you on the Service.
 To check what data the Service stores, please refer to this page: YAMM.
-To request a BAA to us, please fill-in this Google Form and you will automatically receive our standard BAA to sign.
+To request a BAA to us, please fill in this Google Form, and you will automatically receive our standard BAA to sign.